Wisconsin sheriff sues over Skokie woman’s detainment ‘hoax,’ shares evidence

 Law and legal history

-According to reporting from The News-Gazette, Naqvi accused a University of Illinois professor in 2019 of sexual misconduct.
-The professor, Joseph Petry, later resigned from UIUC, before suing UIUC in 2020 for an alleged breach of contract and wrote in his lawsuit that the allegations “were fabricated and the result of a student’s failed attempt to blackmail Petry into changing her grade,” according to the reporting.
+The professor, Joseph Petry, later resigned from UIUC before suing UIUC in 2020 for an alleged breach of contract and wrote in his lawsuit that the allegations “were fabricated and the result of a student’s failed attempt to blackmail Petry into changing her grade,” according to the reporting.

 In July 2020, a Champaign County judge granted Petry’s request for an order of protection from Naqvi as he alleged Naqvi was stalking him, public court records show.

 The News-Gazette reported that Naqvi was expelled from UIUC.
-Pat Wade, UIUC’s director of communications, confirmed Naqvi attended the university from the fall of 2017 to the spring of 2019, but has no record of her obtaining a degree.
+Pat Wade, UIUC’s director of communications confirmed Naqvi attended the university from the fall of 2017 to the spring of 2019, but has no record of her obtaining a degree.

 Public Champaign County court records show Naqvi was charged with seven different felonies between May 2019 and December 2020.
 In every case, a judge ruled in favor of Naqvi and acquitted her of the charges or state prosecutors dismissed their charges.